MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 -  Call a C function from a Java method.
 -  Access an Immortal array in a C function (see the :ref:`runtime_bon` to learn about immortal objects).
--  Access Java base type arrays during the execution of the native function.
+-  Access regular Java base type arrays from a native function context.

 SNI does not allow you to: